Depositing in BIROn

 - These funders now require authors to make their work available via either Gold or Green Open Access upon publication.
 To learn more about these changes, please visit Funders & Open Access.

 What is Gold OA and how can I make use of it?

-- With Gold Open Access, a publisher is paid an Article Processing Charge (APC) to make publications freely available via their platform.
-This often grants reuse rights for institutional repositories like BIROn, though there are exceptions.
+- Gold Open Access describes a system whereby publishers makes publications freely available via their platforms.
+It is usually funded by payment of an Article Processing Charge (APC), and grants reuse rights for institutional repositories like BIROn, though there are exceptions and limitations depending on the licence.
 RCUK and The Wellcome Trust both allocate block grants to the College for APCs, but the library now has a small supplemental fund for unfunded researchers.
 Find out more.

 Back to About BIROn